 - Minor discomfort may be present that should be controllable by over-the-counter medications (Tylenol, Ibuprofen, etc.) or whatever you normally take for pain at home.
 No pain medication prescriptions will be provided on discharge.
-Any significant pain post-procedure would warrant a trip to the ER or a call to the ordering physician. - There is no recovery time for this procedure.
-You will be discharged home after your procedure is complete.
+Any significant pain post-procedure would warrant a trip to the ER or a call to the ordering physician. - Recovery time is up to the provider's discretion.
+You will be discharged home after your recovery time is complete.